Available with Spatial Analyst license.

 In general, constructing a suitability model is a nonlinear, iterative process.
 The Suitability Modeler provides analytical feedback at each stage of the suitability modeling process and allows seamless back and forth movement between each stage of the model development.
 What you learn in one stage of the process may influence decisions you make in another.

 You can do the following with the Suitability Modeler:

 - Create a suitability model in an intuitive, integrated framework.

 - Make informed decisions when selecting model parameters with the immediate feedback provided by the interaction between charts, panes, and maps.

 - Explore how the input criteria and specified parameters affect the final suitability map and the areas identified for the siting or preservation.

 Because of the exploratory and interactive nature of the Suitability Modeler, you can justify each step of your modelling process.
 As a result, you will be more confident in the model output leading to better decisions.

-Start with The general suitability modeling workflow to learn the general steps for creating a suitability model.
+Start with Suitability modeling workflow to learn the general steps for creating a suitability model.

-See Implement the suitability modeling workflow using the Suitability Modeler to walk through the workflow for creating a simple suitability model.
+See Implement the suitability modeling workflow to create a simple suitability model.